 Diabetes is a condition that occurs when the body doesn’t produce enough or properly use insulin to break down sugar found in food.
+The pancreas plays a role in producing insulin and maintaining blood glucose levels.
+When the pancreas fails to balance these hormones, a cat may be suspect to complications like diabetes.
 Just as in humans, there are two types of diabetes in cats:

-- Type I: A shortage of insulin in the body.
+- Type I (diabetes mellitus): A shortage of insulin in the body.

 - Type II: The cells are not using insulin properly, causing insulin resistance.

-Type I Diabetes is the most dangerous, and a cat with this type of diabetes needs daily insulin shots in order to maintain proper sugar levels.
+Type I Diabetes – or diabetes mellitus in cats – is the most dangerous, and a cat with this type of diabetes needs daily insulin shots in order to maintain proper blood glucose levels.
 This is usually a genetic predisposition, and some breeds are more prone to it than others.
-This type of diabetes often starts at birth, and will become obvious when your kitten is still young.
+Other risk factors include age and gender – middle aged cats or older and neutered males.

-Cats with Type II Diabetes may not require insulin when diagnosed, but eventually will need injections as well.
+A cat with Type II Diabetes produces enough insulin, but the cells are not using it properly.
+Glucose levels are high in cats with Type II Diabetes because cells in the body do not respond appropriately to insulin.
+In this case, your cat may not require insulin when diagnosed, but eventually will need injections.
 Obesity is the main cause of this type of diabetes, so be sure your indoor cat eats a well-balanced diet and gets plenty of exercise.
-Type II diabetes means that the body produces enough insulin, but the cells are not using it properly.

 Feline Diabetes Symptoms

 If diabetes is not severe, it may take a while for symptoms to appear.
-The second type is the most common for indoor cats who eat frequently but don’t get as much exercise.
+Type II Diabetes is the most common for indoor cats who eat frequently but don’t get as much exercise.

-The following symptoms are typical in cats with diabetes:
+The following symptoms are typical in diabetic cats: